Guernsey's position as Europe's leading captive

 Stock Exchange and 95 of the global 500 companies have captives in

 Guernsey.
 However, it is also home to a number of insurers and

 insurance/assurance as well as more exotic risks such as kidnap and

-Guernsey's long-established protected cell company ("PCC") as well as its younger offspring, the incorporated cell company ("ICC") are frequently used as incubators for small captive businesses and as special purpose vehicles for insurance linked securities and transformer structures which convert financial risk into insurance risk and vice versa.
-More information on insurance linked securities can be found here.
+Guernsey's long-established protected cell companies ("PCC") (as well as its younger offspring, the incorporated cell company ("ICC")) are frequently used as incubators for small captive businesses and as special purpose vehicles for insurance linked securities and transformer structures which convert financial risk into insurance risk and vice versa.
+(More information on insurance linked securities can be found in a separate note.)

 This article summarises the legal framework underpinning Guernsey's successful and diverse insurance sector.

 Insurers and reinsurers in Guernsey are governed by the Insurance Business (Bailiwick of Guernsey) Law, 2002 (the "Law").
 The definition of insurance in the Law includes reinsurance and accordingly all references in this article to insurance or to insurers apply equally to reinsurance and to reinsurers.
 Under the Law, a person must not carry on or hold themselves out as carrying on insurance business in or from within the Bailiwick of Guernsey ("Guernsey") unless licensed to do so.

 The Law distinguishes general insurance and long-term (life) insurance business.
 Other than in the case of a cell company (i.e. a PCC or ICC), a single company cannot be licensed to conduct both longterm and general insurance business.
 In addition, a distinction is drawn between domestic insurers who insure persons or property in Guernsey and international insurers who write business outside the islands.